untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 title: How To Create A dlt Source With A Custom Authentication Method (With Zoom Example)
 categories: Python, dlt
 subtitle: A Comparison Between dlt And The Airbyte Low-Code CDK to Build a Data Platform
-thumbnail: /assets/img/posts/gear-wheels.jpg)
+thumbnail: /assets/img/posts/tools-1.jpg
 author: Willi Müller
 ---

 # tldr;
-In this case study, we conclude that the REST API Source toolkit is a promising component for a data platform because it allows rapid development of high-quality ELT data pipelines with hardly any code for people with medium programming experience.
+In this case study, we demonstrate that the dlt REST API Source toolkit is a promising component for a data platform because it allows rapid development of high-quality ELT data pipelines with hardly any code for people with medium programming experience.

 Its declarative interface uses Python dictionaries instead of YAML or JSON like previous systems – this allows more advanced developers to inject custom functionality and even write their own authorization methods, e.g. different flavors of OAuth 2.0.

-In this article, we demonstrate the implementation of a dlt source that imports meeting data from Zoom using a custom OAuth 2.0 authorization.
+In this article, we implement a dlt source that imports meeting data from Zoom, using a custom OAuth 2.0 method, and we compare it with community-contributed low-code Airbyte Zoom source.
-We compare our implementation with the implementation of the community-contributed Airbyte Zoom source created using the low-code CDK.

 # Disclaimer
 [We](https://untitleddata.company/) were dlthub's design partners for the development of the REST API Source toolkit.
 We were the first testers and also contributed to its code.